onomondo/onomondo-softsim-cli/README.md

 These steps correspond one-to-one with the available commands in the CLI tool.

 ### Command: Fetch
-This options fetches the specified number of profiles from the Onomondo API.
+This command fetches the specified number of profiles from the Onomondo API.
 Use the SoftSIM API generated in our platform to get access.

 ### Command: Next
-This option finds the next unused profile on your local system.
+This command finds the next unused profile on your local system.
 The profile is decrypted using the private key pointed to by the `--key` argument.
 After decryption and encoding the file is prepended with `__` to invalidate the profile.

 ## Generate public / private key-pair